euteryu/Linie1/Regarding what happens on a given player.md

     Fallback (Plan B): If this targeted search yields no valid two-move combinations (which is common), it gracefully falls back to the reliable EasyStrategy to ensure it always makes a good, sensible move rather than getting stuck.

 This approach mimics human expert play: we don't consider placing a tile on every single empty square.
 We focus on the 3-4 squares that actually matter for our strategy.

+--
+--

+i notice that there really are some cases when all playable tiles on board is filled up and there aren't enough appropriate at-hand tiles on players to make any more move, even with hard ai's combo plays.
+Here's a possible fun solution I came up with - introducing a trading / banking system where players may expend valuable resources (like steel, labour, money) to buy much-needed tiles, whose prices fluctuate depending on real time circumstances like available resources as turns progress.
+Or maybe even trading enabled between players?
+Alliances and factions and even piracy / sabotage to temporarily make certain tile unpassable for number of turns, or resource increases for meeting certain objectives (ideally train themed side quests)?

+After all, since this is a train tile themed game, we could set up some convincing lore narrative and thematic features that add fun elements to game beyond mere tile placement strategy as we've done now.
+Any other features you think might be cool to integrate into the game?
+And could you advise (without coding just yet) how these new features could nicely integrate, both code patterns / structure / user experience interface wise ?